DAOmasons/RuleBook/how-to-play/index.md

 # How to Play - Guide to Roles and Responsibilities

-Whether you're a Delegated Arbitrum Voter, a Game Facilitator, a Project Manager, or a Grant Ship Operator, this section will help you understand your responsibilities and how to perform them effectively.
+Whether you're a Delegated Arbitrum Voter, a Game Facilitator, a Project Manager, or a Grant Ship Operator, this section will help you understand the moves you have available.

 ## Sections Overview